 Para Sports

-Para Badminton World C'ships: India confirms first-ever wheelchair mixed doubles medal
+Para Badminton World C'ships: India reach first-ever wheelchair doubles final

-The pair of Prem Kumar Ale & Alphia James reached the semi-final of the WH1-WH2 mixed doubles event to assure a medal.
+Prem Kumar Ale & Alphia James reached the final of the WH1-WH2 mixed doubles event with a big win against world no.1 pair.

 Prem Kumar Ale & Alphia James confirmed first ever wheelechair doubles medal.
 (Photo Credits: Sukant Kadam/X)

-The pair of Prem Kumar Ale and Alphia James confirmed a historic first-ever wheelchair mixed doubles medal for India at the Para World Championships in Manama, Bahrain.
+The pair of Prem Kumar Ale and Alphia James continued the dream run and reached their first-ever final at the Para World Championships in Manama, Bahrain, on Thursday.

-Prem and Alphia have had a brilliant run throughout the tournament so far, having not dropped a single game en route to the semi-finals.
+Prem and Alphia have had a brilliant run throughout the tournament so far.
+They are yet to lose a single game in their mixed doubles WH1-WH2 competition.

-Prem and Alphia had a bye in the round of 16 after topping their group with two wins out of two; meanwhile, Abu-Pallavi defeated Brazil's Julio-Daniele in their pre-quarterfinal matchup.
+Prem and Alphia had a bye in the round of 16 after topping their group with two wins out of two; meanwhile, Abu-Pallavi defeated Brazil's Julio-Daniele in their Round of 16 matchup.

 Alphia and Pallavi also reached the quarterfinal of the WH1-WH2 Women's Doubles category but bowed down in straight-games to the Chinese pair.